Nov05/Lambda-School-Data-Science/miscellaneous/2019-07-31 anaconda_pipenv.md

 4. press Ctrl+C to stop running run.py (type `pipenv shell` to activate the virtual environment again)
 5. in a new prompt, start the same pipenv virtual environment, type `jupyter notebook` to start Jupyter Notebook IDE
 6. you might need to run `pip install scipy` for plotly 4.0.0
-7. run `pipenv lock --requirements > requirements.txt` to generate requirements.txt for app deployment
+7. run `pipenv run pip freeze > requirements.txt` to generate requirements.txt for app deployment

 <br>